enclustra/en_cl_fix/README.md

 | Warn_s          | No        | Yes   |
 | Sat_s           | Yes       | No    |
 | SatWarn_s       | Yes       | Yes   |

+## Running Tests

+- Python tests can be found in bittrue/tests/python/.
+- MATLAB tests can be found in bittrue/tests/matlab/.
+- VHDL testbenches can be found in tb/.
+    - **Important**: These testbenches require the Enclustra testbench library, *en_tb*.
+As of February 2024, this library has not yet been open-sourced, so the VHDL testbenches cannot be run.
+We are working to resolve this issue.